-- Feature selection algorithms are used to rank the top features from the CCF transaction dataset, which help in class label predictions. - The deep learning model is proposed by adding a number of additional layers that are then used to extract the features and classification from the credit card farad detection dataset. - Toanalyse the performance CNN model, apply different architecture of CNN layers. - To perform a comparative analysis between ML with DL algorithms and proposed CNN with baseline model, the results prove that the proposed approach outperforms existing approaches. - To assess the accuracy of the classifiers, performance evaluation measures, accuracy, precision, and recall are used.
+- \ Feature selection algorithms are used to rank the top features from the CCF transaction dataset, which help in class label predictions. - \ The deep learning model is proposed by adding a number of additional layers that are then used to extract the features and the gradit and for classification from the credit card farad detection dataset.

+- \ To analyse the performance CNN model, apply different architecture of CNN layers. - \ To perform a comparative analysis between ML with DL algorithms and proposed CNN with baseline model, the results prove that the proposed approach outperforms existing approaches. - \ To assess the accuracy of the classifiers, performance evaluation measures, accuracy, precision, and recall are used.
 Experiments are performed on the latest credit cards dataset.